 - Consultant (standard £250, specialist £300 per day) evidence of specialism must be provided

 - External room hire (small space £10 - £20 per hour, conference space will depend on participant numbers and need)

 - Hospitality and catering up to £2.50pp – tea/coffee (+scones £3.50pp), £7pp lunch, £12pp evening meal

 - Resource materials to support CR activities (up to £750)

-- Accommodation and overnight residential (£80 per person)
+- Accommodation and overnight residential (£80 per person, per night)

 - Bursaries for community relations practitioners to attend conferences.
-These are limited to one bursary per year for an individual from an applicant group.
-(Please discuss with CRCD project officer before applying)
+These are limited to one bursary per year for an individual from an applicant group (£300 cap).

 Please note these are examples of costings.
 Every application will be assessed on its own merit and the budget available to CRC.